apache/beam/learning/tour-of-beam/terraform/README.md

 6. Apache Beam Git repository cloned locally

 # Prepare deployment configuration:
-Tour of Beam backend uses `terraform.tfvars` located in `learning/tour-of-beam/terraform/environment/environment_name/` to define variables specific to an environment (e.g., prod, test, staging).<br>
+Tour of Beam backend uses `terraform.tfvars` located in `learning/tour-of-beam/terraform/environment/environment_name/` to define variables specific to an environment (e.g., prod, test, staging).
+Follow the steps below to prepare the deployment configuration:<br>
-1. Create a folder (further referred as `environment_name`) to define a new environment and place configuration files into it:
+1. Create a folder (referred to as `environment_name`) to define a new environment and place configuration files into it:

 * `terraform.tfvars` environment variables:
 ```
 project_id              = "gcp_project_id"            # Your GCP Project ID
 cloudfunctions_bucket   = "gcs_bucket_name"           # Name of bucket that will be created for cloud functions source code (Note: has to be globally unique)
 region                  = "gcp_region"                # Your GCP resources region

 ```
 * `state.tfbackend` environment variables:
 ```
 bucket = "bucket_name"          # Your created bucket name for terraform tfstate file
 ```
 2. Configure authentication for the Google Cloud Platform
 ```